On August 1st, 2018, Google rolled out a broad core algorithm update for search

 When choosing a platform for the site, it becomes a question of whether WordPress is the right tool to build your site.
 Always take a moment to weigh the decisions or ask your web developer to chime in with their expertise.
 Taking the time to reach the best decision now will save time and energy as the site progresses.

-To read more about this topic, check out article on “WordPress isn't Always the Answer.”
+To read more about this topic, check out our article here.

 Your site launches, business is booming, you’re having an after party, and everything is going great.
 Everything will continue to go great as long as your site is properly maintained.